adobe/helix-home/hackathons/6-sxb.md

 2. Join `#helix-chat` on Slack
 3. Install the `hlx` Command Line app and create your first project
 4. Comment on the GitHub issues you think would be good candidates for the Hackathon

+---

+## Changes

+For occasional contributors to Helix it can get hard to keep track of what has changed in Helix since the last hackathon.
+Below, you can find a curated (i.e. incomplete) list of some of the most interesting changes to Helix since [the fifth Hackathon, i.e. May 20th, 2019](5-bsl.md).

+### Helix CLI

+The most impactful change has been the move to a model of stronger service decomposition.
+Project Helix delivery now uses not just your pipeline actions (generated from your HTL and JSX templates), but also the static action, the Git Resolve Reference action, and a dispatch action to tie everything together.
+All actions except for your pipeline actions are provided as services by Project Helix and bound to your OpenWhisk namespace, so that you can always use the most recent version.
+You also have the ability to pin specific versions, which is useful during development to try out new features.

+- Helix Pipeline has been updated to version 2.0.0 and no longer supports the merging of return values, which is a **breaking change**.
+The `context` now needs to be manipulated directly. [v3.0.0](https://github.com/adobe/helix-cli/releases/v3.0.0)
+- the `--custom-vcl` parameter can be used to load custom VCL files when publishing. [v3.1.0](https://github.com/adobe/helix-cli/releases/v3.1.0)
+- the static action is no longer built by default, but bound from a shared namespace, which makes upgrades easier and deploys a bit faster. [v3.2.0](https://github.com/adobe/helix-cli/releases/v3.2.0)
+- The HTL processor has been hardened against XSS issues, but this means that adding DOM elements to the output now requires `@ context='unsafe'`, otherwise all `src` and `href` attributes will be removed from the injected DOM nodes.
+This is a **breaking change** [v4.0.0](https://github.com/adobe/helix-cli/releases/v4.0.0)
+- `hlx up` now works without any custom templates or scripts at all, it will simply render the Helix Pages output. [v4.1.0](https://github.com/adobe/helix-cli/releases/v4.1.0)
+- Helix Pipeline and HTL Engine have been upgraded to be fully DOM-based, which speeds up HTL processing by quite a bit. [v4.2.0](https://github.com/adobe/helix-cli/releases/v4.2.0)
+- The `--minify` and `--cache` options have been removed from `hlx up` [v4.3.0](https://github.com/adobe/helix-cli/releases/v4.3.0)
+- `--minify` can now be used for `hlx deploy` [v4.4.0](https://github.com/adobe/helix-cli/releases/v4.4.0)
+- Introduces support for the new `helix-resolve-git-ref` service.
+By default, when deploying, the most recent version of the service will be used, but you can override it using the `--svc-resolve-git-ref` (this is mostly useful during development of said service) [v4.5.0](https://github.com/adobe/helix-cli/releases/v4.5.0)
+- The Helix Publish service will now rely on a versioned service URL, making breakages due to updates more unlikely. [v4.6.0](https://github.com/adobe/helix-cli/releases/v4.6.0)
+- Introduces support for the new `helix-dispatch` service.
+By default, the most recent version of the service will be used, but you can override it using the `--dispatch-version` parameter [v4.7.0](https://github.com/adobe/helix-cli/releases/v4.7.0)
+- You don't have to run `hlx build` before running `hlx deploy` anymore. `hlx deploy` will do that for you. [v4.9.0](https://github.com/adobe/helix-cli/releases/v4.9.0)
+- Adds support for Helix Pipeline 5.0.0, which also allows you to replace entire pipeline steps in your `pre.js`

+### Helix Pipeline

+There have been a number of breaking changes to the pipeline, affecting both the DOM output and the pipeline API itself.

+- The pipeline now reports timing for each processing step using the `Server-Timing` header.
+This is useful for troubleshooting and finding slow steps in the pipeline. [v2.1.0](https://github.com/adobe/helix-pipeline/releases/v2.1.0)
+- The pipeline now adds anchors to all headlines, enabling deep linking into the page.
+It also adds support for custom HTML elements in the HTML output. [v2.2.0](https://github.com/adobe/helix-pipeline/releases/v2.2.0)
+- Pipeline processing is now based on DOM instead of string manipluation, making the overall pipeline faster [v2.5.0](https://github.com/adobe/helix-pipeline/releases/v2.5.0)
+- Context dumps are no longer written to disk, only retained in memory [v3.3.0](https://github.com/adobe/helix-pipeline/releases/v3.3.0)
+- The `response.errorStack` property now has additional information about errors that occurred during processing [v3.4.0](https://github.com/adobe/helix-pipeline/releases/v3.4.0)
+- Hero images are no longer being wrapped in a `p` tag. [v3.5.0](https://github.com/adobe/helix-pipeline/releases/v3.5.0)
+- Images are no longer forced to be responsive [v3.6.0](https://github.com/adobe/helix-pipeline/releases/v3.6.0)
+- The calculation of cache keys has been unified with other Helix services and you can now store arbitrary data in the `context.content.data` object. [v3.7.0](https://github.com/adobe/helix-pipeline/releases/v3.7.0)
+- The handling of sections has been simplified: sections are now part of the standard DOM output, but the `context.content.sections` array has been removed.
+This is a **breaking change** [v4.0.0](https://github.com/adobe/helix-pipeline/releases/v4.0.0)
+- The pipeline API has been simplified: `before()`, `once()`, and `after()` functions have been replaced with `use()`.
+That is another **breaking change**. [v5.0.0](https://github.com/adobe/helix-pipeline/releases/v5.0.0)

+### Helix Publish

+The most notable change is the introduction of the Helix Dispatch service, which moved a lot of VCL logic into a serverless action.
+The change is mostly invisible to developers and entirely invisible to visitors.

+### Helix Pages

+Helix Pages is now available under `https://<user>-<repo>.hlx.page`

+### Helix Log

+[Helix Log](https://github.com/adobe/helix-log) is a new lightweight logging library used in Project Helix.

+### Helix Resolve Git Ref

+[Helix Resolve Git Ref](https://github.com/adobe/helix-resolve-git-ref) is a new service that resolves a Git SHA for a branch or tag name.

+### Helix Dispatch

+[Helix Dispatch](https://github.com/adobe/helix-dispatch) is a new service that coordinates a number of Helix Services during delivery.